Storefront FAQ and order-status layer

 We prefer anonymized deployment notes over unsupported percentages.
 That means the useful proof is operational: what sources were connected, what support surface was automated first, which cases were escalated, and what had to be true before a number was trustworthy.

-These are the support surfaces where DocMind is strongest today: shopper FAQ, storefront support, and internal knowledge access.
+These are the support surfaces where DocMind is strongest today: shopper FAQ, storefront support, and store knowledge access.

 A retail team starts with shipping, returns, product care, and order-status questions before expanding to broader pre-sales support.